Bellfalasch/frontend-forum/slides.md

 # <twemoji-notebook-with-decorative-cover/> Builders Core

-## Slack-channel
+## New Slack-channel

-Interested in only releases of our components?
+Follow **#builders-core-announcements** for release notes!

 This is the new place to keep track on to be first on the latest fixes and features.

-Follow **#builders-core-announcements**
+Based on community/user feedback.

 ---
 transition: slide-left